Soluto/stitch/README.md

 graphql-gateway is composed of these components:

-- **schema-registry** - Continuously collects, validates and unifies all the schema parts.
+- **schema-registry** - Continuously collects, validates and unifies all the schema parts
-- **graphql-server** - A single GraphQL API executed with the unified schema.
+- **graphql-server** - A single GraphQL API executed with the unified schema

 ## Disclaimer
 This deployment is **NOT** intended for a production environment.
 It is still a reference implementation and we plan to add some production-ready features like authantication & authorization soon.